-The Comprehensive Annual Financial Report (CAFR) for the City of Fruitland Park, Florida, for the fiscal year ended September 30, 2016 is hereby submitted pursuant to Florida Statutes Chapter 218.39 and Chapter 10.550 of the Rules of the Auditor General of the State of Florida.
+The Comprehensive Annual Financial Report (CAFR) for the City of Fruitland Park, Florida, for the fiscal year ended September 30, 2017 is hereby submitted pursuant to Florida Statutes Chapter 218.39 and Chapter 10.550 of the Rules of the Auditor General of the State of Florida.
 State law requires an annual financial audit of local government entities be completed no later than nine months after the end of the fiscal year.
-This CAFR is published to fulfill this requirement for the fiscal year ended September 30, 2016 and to provide our citizens, city commission, city staff, creditors and other interested parties with detailed information concerning financial condition and activities of the City.
+This CAFR is published to fulfill this requirement for the fiscal year ended September 30, 2017 and to provide our citizens, city commission, city staff, creditors and other interested parties with information concerning the detailed financial condition and activities of the City.